20 Weeks Pregnant Ultrasound

 What Can You See on the Ultrasound Scan?

 On the ultrasound scan, you will be able to see the development of the foetus and its organs, including the heart and bones.
 You will also notice whether or not the foetus is in the right position in the placenta and not blocking the birth canal and confirm whether you have a newborn or twins in your womb.

 The ultrasound scan will reveal the structural development of your baby, basically.
 The pictures of the scan will show your baby’s face and hands.
 White areas on the images will represent bones while the grey areas are represented as growing tissues while the amniotic fluid is represented as black.

 Can 20 Week Ultrasound Detect All Abnormalities?

-What If Abnormalities are Detected?
+What If Any Abnormalities Is Detected?

 Additionally, you may be asked to go through another screening test and for a chorionic villus sampling to check for any other suspected congenital conditions.
 Most cases of abnormalities are treatable, and your doctor will recommend the best course of treatment and investigation once the ultrasound scan results come out.

 An ultrasound scan is an exciting and fearful moment for many parents.
 Many fathers (and mothers) go through many emotions once the existence of life in the womb is confirmed through this screening test.
 You may want to talk to your spouse about life after birth and how to adjust to your new lifestyle once the baby is born.

 Any mild or false labour contractions or pain you experience at this phase is normal, and if your fetus doesn’t move around a lot, then you should speak to your doctor.
 In general, just relax, don’t worry too much and get ready to greet motherhood soon since you’re already halfway there at this point.

 Previous Week: 19 Weeks Pregnant Ultrasound